-After checking his clothes for ticks and brushing a few twigs off his jeans, Darren looked for the sun and headed down the trail.
+After checking his clothes for ticks and brushing a few twigs off his jeans, he looked for the sun and headed down the trail.
 He had to work his way among the dense undergrowth and look closely for signs of moved pebbles, scuffed pine needles, and bent or snapped branches on the lower parts of the bushes.
 He wasn’t very good at it.
-Truthfully, he wasn’t at all good at it and was mostly making it up as he went.
-His progress was slow but it was steady though it seemed to Darren that he lurched along like a freight train just starting up.
-He stopped to get his bearings again and saw a thinning of the trees ahead.
+Truthfully, he wasn’t at all good at it and was making it up as he went.
+His progress was slow, but it was steady though it seemed to Darren that he lurched along like a freight train starting up.
+He stopped to get his bearings and saw a thinning of the trees ahead.
 He hoped that meant a parking lot or at least a camp site with a real trail.
-Pretty soon, he saw a clearing and stepped into a bare flat circle of patchy grass maybe 20 feet across.
-He looked around for signs of campfires or holes from tent stakes, but there was nothing.
-Trees around, dirt below, no trails leading out, and a dark gray sky above.
+Pretty soon, he saw a clearing and stepped into a flat circle of patchy grass maybe 20 feet across.
+He looked for signs of campfires or holes from tent stakes, but there was nothing.
+Trees around, dirt below, no trail, and a dark gray sky above.

 He scooted to his right, away from the spray, tucked his legs under him, and watched puddles form in the clearing.
 He wished he’d gone with Katelyn.
 She was probably dry.
 He stared moodily at the growing puddles and suddenly remembered a game his mother used to play with him and his sister when they got bored on road trips.
 Look at that cloud, she’d say.
 What does it look like?
-A Horse.
+A horse.
 A fish.
 Pinky, the gerbil.
-One time, the family had been traveling through flat unremarkable terrain with bluffs in the distance.
+One time, the family had been traveling through flat, unremarkable country with bluffs in the distance.
 Over the bluffs, an immense, tall cloud formed that looked exactly like an angel with outspread wings.
 That had been pretty cool.
 His dad had pulled over.
 They sat and watched until the cloud started to unravel.
 Darren took a picture of it, but it didn’t come out looking like anything much.
 He wondered why he was thinking of that now.
-He found himself observing a particularly large puddle when a face appeared in it.
+He found himself staring at a particularly large puddle when a face appeared in it.
 Cool!
 He didn’t know you could play the game with puddles.
 He tried other puddles, but he couldn’t see anything in them.
 Maybe they were too small.
 He returned to the original puddle, almost immediately yelling in shock.
 He found he was shaking uncontrollably.
 He had tried to back up when the new face appeared, but his back was already against the boulder.
 He shut his eyes to block out the puddle picture.
 Puddle picture, yes that’s all it is.
 He repeated “puddle picture” several times to calm himself it sounded so silly.
 It didn’t help much, but at least his shaking had started to subside.

 A gentle, almost imperceptible feeling that blew in with a spray of rain prompted him to look at the puddle picture in his mind where he could control what he saw.
 He started at the top.
 Dark, straight hair, parted and combed to the left.
 Unremarkable.
 Broad forehead, well-shaped brows.
 Ears flat against the sides of the man’s head.
 All unremarkable.
 Straight nose, not big, not small.
 Again, unremarkable.
 But the eyes.
 The eyes drew him in.
-They weren’t mean looking or hate-filled or crazed.
-But they were intense with a fierce longing.
+They weren’t mean looking or hate-filled or crazed, but they were intense with a fierce longing.
 Perhaps for something they thought they couldn’t have.
-They looked heart-broken though Darren thought that in the puddle they hadn’t really looked any emotion.
-He forced himself to look below the man’s eyes.
-And here was where things started to get terrifying and weird.
+They looked heart-broken though Darren thought that in the puddle they hadn’t looked any emotion.
+He forced himself to look below the man’s eyes, and here was where things started to get terrifying and weird.
 The man was wearing a mask over his cheeks and lower parts of his face.
 The mask itself wasn’t remarkable in any way except that it was there.

 He worked his way out from under the rock and went to the puddle that had so unnerved him.
 He hesitated and then put one foot in at the edge and then the other foot, and then he just stood.
 After a few seconds, he took a deep breath and looked down.
-The face was still there but was harder to see because he was blocking the light from it.
-Reflexively, he almost tried to stomp it out, but something about the man’s face stopped him.
+The face was there but was harder to see because he was blocking the light from it.
+He almost tried to stomp it out, but something about the man’s face stopped him.
 He let out his breath and forced himself to look at the face and communicate with it.
 Communicate?
 What?!?
 But that’s the thought that came to him.
 Maybe his tears had emptied him.
 Maybe his chilliness distracted him, but he was willing to try.
 “Hi,” he said.
 That sounded stupid.
 But the face seemed to invite more although nothing about it changed.
 “You scared me.
 Who are you?
 Why do wear a mask and just on the lower part of your face?
 Why is that so scary?
 I’m not easily scared.
 I hardly ever cry.
 How did you get me to do that?
 Who are you?”
 Darren asked.
 He waited.
 No voice spoke.
 Thank goodness, Darren thought, but then he was disappointed none had.
-He waited some more and realized water was starting to soak into the bottoms of his shoes.
-But instead of stepping out of the puddle, he felt drawn to step farther in.
+He waited some more and realized water was starting to soak into the bottoms of his shoes, but instead of stepping out of the puddle, he felt drawn to step farther in.

 He couldn’t leave his head tilted back any longer and lowered it and rubbed the back of his neck.
 He noticed the downpour was lessening, the sky growing a bit lighter.
-He was unafraid now as he looked for the face, but it no longer showed in the puddle.
+He was unafraid now as he looked for the face, but it was no longer there.
 As he looked away, disappointed that it was no longer there just when he’d gotten used to it and wanted it, he clearly saw a trail leading from the clearing.
 He knew he should leave.
 Katelyn would be starting to worry.
 She might come looking for him and get lost herself.
 But he wanted to stay.
 Forever.
 Here in this clearing.
 “Please let me keep this, whatever it is.
 I’ve never had, I’ve never felt, anything as, as what? as good,” he thought.
-“Please?” he asked again, and this time he was pretty sure Whom he was petitioning.
+“Please?” he asked again, and this time he was pretty sure Whom he was asking.
 He repeated “please, please, please,” as he walked.
-And as he cleared the last trees and saw his truck up ahead and Katelyn standing by it, waiting for him, he knew he wouldn’t lose the whisper.
+As he cleared the last trees and saw his truck up ahead and Katelyn standing by it, waiting for him, he knew he wouldn’t lose the whisper.
 He wouldn’t let it be lost.
 He wanted to nurture it into a voice, a strong, real voice, and he realized with a start that it would have to be his voice just as it had been his face.
 He didn’t even have to think.
 He made his choice.
 He was sure he’d change, and friends would wonder, but he had to let it become.
 He had to become.
 Simply become.
 It sounded so simple.
 He instinctively knew it wasn’t; it wouldn’t be.
 But he’d do it.
 He’d become.
 He accepted and said, “Yes, I promise.”
-He said it aloud to Who had called him and was now listening and waiting for his decision.
+He said it aloud to the One who called him and was now listening and waiting for his decision.
 And Darren, who promised carefully, always kept his promises.